-If youâ€™re trying to explain how good an apple tastes you can find words for it.
+If youâ€™re trying to explain how good an apple tastes, you can find words for it.
 But these words will give the other person only a faint impression of how an apple really tastes.
-Meditation is like any other experience in life, much more comprehensive than one could explain with yet so many flowery terms.
+Meditation is like any other experience in life, much more comprehensive than one could ever explain with flowery terms.

-Many of us are on a constant pursue for happiness.
-They put a lot of effort in finding it by hoping and fearing at work, in relationships or other external things.
-When meditating for a while we find that this happiness is not to be found in the outside world.
+Many of us are constantly pursuing happiness.
+We put a lot of effort into finding it by hoping and fearing at work, in relationships or other external things.
+When meditating for a while, we find that this happiness is not to be found in the outside world.
 It is rather a quality of consciousness that is accessible to everybody, at any time.

-We donâ€™t have to go anywhere, know anybody, know anything, nor buy anything â€“ the state of happiness exists within every one of us, already.
-This feeling of the â€śHome of the spiritâ€ť is such a new experience and so reassuring that we start seeing things in a different light.
+We donâ€™t have to go anywhere, know anybody, know anything, nor buy anything â€“ the state of happiness exists within every one of us already.
+This feeling of the â€śHome of the spiritâ€ť is such a new experience and so reassuring that we start to see things in a different light.

-In Buddhist meditation practice emphasis is placed on not to rest, until a perfect state of enlightenment has been achieved.
-An ultimate super-fruit so to say, that never lessens nor shrivels and eventually means the end of all suffering.
+In Buddhist meditation practice, emphasis is placed on not resting until a perfect state of enlightenment has been achieved.
+An ultimate super-fruit, so to say, that never lessens nor shrivels, and that means the end of all suffering.

-- Awareness and the ability to concentrate help you dealing with chronic pain conditions, diseases and disorders such as tinnitus
+- Awareness and the ability to concentrate help you to deal with conditions causing chronic pain, diseases and disorders such as tinnitus.

-- The deeply relaxed state while meditating relives psychosomatic problems like headache, gastrointestinal disorder or the burn-out syndrome
+- The deeply relaxed state while meditating relieves psychosomatic problems, like headaches, gastrointestinal disorder or burn-out syndrome.